 Brisbane, Queensland – Day Three

 First thing on the schedule for the day- signing.
 Our golf cart broke so we walked to the signing area.
 It was a few tables lined up next to each other with lines leading to them.
 The guys sat down and signed for about 30 minutes?
 Not quite sure how long.
 It was as long as it took them to get through their line.
-Lots of screaming people outside the doors and a couple hundred people talking inside where we were made for a very loud atmosphere.
+Lots of screaming people outside the doors and a couple of hundred people talking inside where we were made for a very loud atmosphere.
 I usually put my earplugs in during times like these so I can just zone out.

-Everyone helped load out as we had to go right back to our dressing room, grab our bags, and be at the airport by 6:00pm, their set ended at about 4:40pm so we were in quite a rush.
+Everyone helped loadout as we had to go right back to our dressing room, grab our bags, and be at the airport by 6:00 pm, their set ended at about 4:40 pm so we were in quite a rush.

 We were traveling with Sleeping With Sirens, While She Sleeps, and Memphis May Fire, to name a few.
-Shuttle to the airport, group check in, simple Australian security checks and we got some dinner at the airport.
+Shuttle to the airport, group check-in, simple Australian security checks and we got some dinner at the airport.

 All the bands were also on our flight, it was a party.
 I always fly alone!
 Now I get to fly with 30 friends.

 We got to Sydney that night.
-Unlike the US, in Australia you don’t need a boarding pass to get past security.
+Unlike the US, in Australia, you don’t need a boarding pass to get past security.
 There were a handful of fans waiting for the guys at the gate and then another few handfuls waiting at baggage claim.
 The fans asked for photos and autographs from all of the guys, I was requested to take a few as well with some of them, but mostly I just photographed what was happening.
 We grabbed our bag and on to another shuttle.
 Starting to get the hang of what it’s like to tour?
 Haha, lots of traveling!

 It was pouring rain outside, at first it was tolerable but then it got to a point where you were going to get soaked if you went in it for even a second.
 Luckily the hotel had an overhang so we didn’t get wet getting off the shuttle.
-Quick shower, shave, and refresh then I went out with Austin and Jared that night, we met up with some of their local friends and eventually got stranded outside the bar for a little bit trying to get in.
+A quick shower, shave, and refresh then I went out with Austin and Jared that night, we met up with some of their local friends and eventually got stranded outside the bar for a little bit trying to get in.
 Austin ended up waiting around with his friends and Jared and I headed back to the hotel.
 There weren’t any cabs who would drive us where we needed to go, so we just walked.
-It was only 20 minutes, and by this time the raining had stopped and it was beautiful outside.
-It was almost 2:00am, but still, very beautiful!
+It was only 20 minutes, and by this time the rain had stopped and it was beautiful outside.
+It was almost 2:00 am, but still, very beautiful!
 I hung out with Tino and Phil for a few before passing out hard in my bed.

 Sydney, New South Wales – Day Four